bryantjay/Portfolio/R - Predicting Online Shopper Intention/README.md

 ```
 ![imgL3](https://github.com/bryantjay/Portfolio/blob/main/R%20-%20Predicting%20Online%20Shopper%20Intention/source_files/images/imgL3.png?raw=true)

 Sensitivity is the opposite to specificity, and like specificity, sensitivity should not be considered in isolation.
 For reference, an "all-FALSE" model would be graded as a big, fat zero here; no TRUE outcomes were correctly predicted.
-If we thought about specificity as an indicator for a model's ability to take risk, sensitivity can sometimes indicate whether the model is taking *too much* risk.
+You can begin to see how both sensitivity and specificity work together in cooperation to signal how much risk a given model is taking to make predictions.

 We see a slight sensitivity deterioration in all revised models, except the Logistic model.
 These pruned models seem to be worsening in their ability to pick out TRUE instances.
 Random Forest sensitivity outperforms that of every other model, with the two other tree-based models underperforming relative to the regression models.
-When we consider the higher accuracy, higher specificity, and higher sensitivity of the Random Forest model together, it's starting to become clear that this model is somewhat outperforming the other variants.
+When we consider the higher accuracy, higher specificity, and higher sensitivity of the Random Forest model together, it's starting to become noticeable that this model is somewhat outperforming the other variants.

 ### Precision Calculation